redhat-developer/intellij-quarkus/README.md

 ## Quarkus run/debug command

-It is possible to run or debug a Quarkus appliction from the IDE configurations.
+It is possible to run or debug a Quarkus application from the IDE configurations.
 Select the `Run -> Edit Configurations...` menu and click the `Add new...` link:

 ![](images/1.10.0/quarkus-tools1.png)